Supply Chain Process Design using the Queueing Theory

 Apply several principles of the Queueing Theory with Python to design a parcel packing process for an e-commerce fulfilment centre

-Supply Chain can be defined as a network of processes and stock locations built to deliver services and goods to customers.
+Supply Chain is a network of processes and stock locations designed to deliver goods and services to customers.

-This network usually supports the business strategy of your company; its objectives can be diverse such as delivering the best quality products, the lowest cost or the most customized service or product in the market.
+The objectives can be diverse, such as delivering the best quality products, the lowest cost or the most customised service or product in the market.

 As a Supply Chain Engineer, your objective is to design the most efficient processes to ensure a good service level for your customers and profitability.